 Improper Sharing of Sensitive Information

-Recent studies have shed light on human errors amidst the pandemic and the alarming vulnerabilities that are caused by them.
+Recent studies shed light on human errors amidst the pandemic and the alarming vulnerabilities caused by them.
 Netwrix 2020 reported threats associated with accidental and improper sharing of data by employees.
 A whopping 92 % of enterprises recognize this as a critical condition.

 Another pressing issue by which end users expose sensitive information to cybercriminals is weak passwords.
 In the 2019 Google/Harris Poll study it was discovered that 59% of employees use predictable passwords, such as birthdates, spouse or children’s or pet’s names which can be easily gathered through social media platforms in brute force attacks.
 Moreover, reusing passwords across multiple accounts, sharing passwords and saving credentials in sticky notes were some common end user password associated errors emphasized.